Sustainability On My Mind

 - The participation of community members will contribute to the execution of the project by facilitating activities in each workshop.

 - The implementation of volunteers will give opportunities for community engagement, cultural exchange, as well as high school volunteer hours.

 DISCLAIMER: Pictures and videos taken at the Sustainability on My Mind workshops will be used on SCAN’s social media platforms, website, newsletter, YouTube channel and for documentation purposes.

 The Sustainability On My Mind project is supported by the Government of Canada’s Healthy Communities Initiative

 Sustainable Community Aid Network (SCAN) is a Canadian non-profit assisting in the sustainable development of communities, using an intersectional framework that integrates the environmental, social-cultural, and economic issues affecting under-served demographics, with a focus on visible minority groups.

 We work with stakeholder organizations with shared interests to develop and implement collaborative win-win initiatives for all concerned.
 Our mandate supports Youth, Visible minorities, Women, Low – income, Unemployed and Newcomers to Canada.

 Virtual Career Fair

-This is a sub project of the Youth Entrepreneurship Pathway and Job Creation program.
+This is a program connected directly to our Youth Entrepreneurship Pathway and Job Creation program.
 SCAN is increasing the capacity of our ongoing Virtual Career fair with a focus on Black entrepreneurs.
 In these virtual interviews, business owners freely discuss their personal and professional journey with regards to advice for our youth.
 This database of interviews provide an introduction and background of participating Employers to students.
 The gathered content will be available to the general public to be used by schools during Career Fair seasons, webinars, information sessions, organizational partners, and Black History month.
 We will upload the videos on the SCAN YouTube channel.

 Talk to Us